Brook1711/Academic_writing/README.md

 >
 > The sixth generation (6G) of communication networks is, on the other hand, envisioned to require a new architectural platform that performs joint communication, sensing, localization, and computing, while ensuring ultra-high throughput, ultra-low latency, and ultra-high reliability, which need to be flexibly customized in real-time.

+ acommodate 适应（新的需求）

+> To accommodate the new demands

  emerged 新兴技术兴起